-Remember that the area to the right of $Z{0.05}$ is 0.05 and the area to the left of $Z{0.05}$ is 0.95.
-This can also be found using a standard normal probability table.
-The student's t-table can also be used by entering he table at the

-0.05 column and reading at the line for infinite degrees of freedom.
+This Z-value can be found using a standard normal probability table.
+The student's t-table can also be used by entering the table at the 0.05 column and reading at the line for infinite degrees of freedom.
 The t-distribution is the normal distribution at infinite degrees of freedom.
-We use the same formula for a confidence interval for a proportion:
+This is a handy trick to remember in finding Z-values for commonly used levels of confidence.
+We use this formula for a confidence interval for a proportion: